-My forth and final main chapter on lighting effects begins with a chapter on fire, “Lumen Naturale – Fire Spectacles”, which covers different techniques of utilizing natural fire as a political medium and comprises therefore many different locations since its vast employment was of almost pyromaniac nature.
+My fourth and final main chapter on lighting effects begins with a chapter on fire, “Lumen Naturale – Fire Spectacles”, which covers different techniques of utilizing natural fire as a political medium and comprises therefore many different locations since its vast employment was of almost pyromaniac nature.
 After 1936 open fire was present at all political rallies and celebrations, whether in the form of braziers, as mobile torches at parades, large solstice bonfires or even artificial fire, created by pointing spotlights at flickering, red flags – all of these I described and analyzed in individual subchapters.

 Symbolically, archaic fire possesses as one of the four elements, ambivalent characteristics: Historically, fire represents illumination and enlightenment, destruction and renewal, spirituality and damnation.
 Many of these contrasting mythical and religious features the Nazis instrumentalized for ideological purposes.

 On a very archaic level, fire can be emotionally and aesthetically an impressive medium and the fact that it is always most effectful at night was well known to the propagandists.
-In 1925 the philosopher Ernst Cassirer had written: “The unfolding of a mythical feeling in a space, results anywhere from the contrast between day and night, light and dark”.
+In 1925 the philosopher Ernst Cassirer had written: “The unfolding of a mythical feeling in a space results anywhere from the contrast between day and night, light and dark”.
 Even the NSDAP’s meetings were preferably held in the evening.
 If any celebrations started in the daytime, the highlights, Hitler’s appearance or his speech, were mostly postponed until the evening.
-Gatherings and celebrations that took place after dark were favoured, so that the participants would be in a less critical and in more of an illusory state of mind that could then be filled with ideologies.
-Likewise, the darkness could act disinhibiting as well as disguising, which is also why “consciously […] terror was veiled by partial anonymity”, like the deportations of millions of people, the fires and destructions of the “Reichskristallnacht” in November 1938, or the book-burnings of ostracized authors on May 10, 1933 brutally illustrated, which all took place under the covers of the night.
+Gatherings and celebrations that took place after dark were favoured, so that the participants would be in a less critical and more of an illusory state of mind that could then be filled with ideologies.
+Likewise, the darkness could act disinhibiting as well as disguising, which is also why “consciously […] terror was veiled by partial anonymity”, like the deportations of millions of people, the fires and destructions of the “Reichskristallnacht” in November 1938, or the book-burnings of ostracized authors on May 10, 1933, brutally illustrated, which all took place under the covers of the night.

-Electric light, as the “ephemeral design tool par excellence”, took on a primary role in the designing and reorganization of space at political rallies, which took up, next to fire a major part of the forth chapter, “Lumen supranaturalis – Lighting Effects”.
+Electric light, as the “ephemeral design tool par excellence”, took on a primary role in the designing and reorganization of space at political rallies, which took up, next to fire a major part of the fourth chapter, “Lumen supranaturalis – Lighting Effects”.
 At nearly every major Nazi celebration, light shows were organized, or at least attempted.
 Not all of them were included as an integral part of the festive ceremonies because they were not always formally, iconographically, organizationally or technically advantageous or even feasible.

 The employment and advancement of lighting technology had already begun in 1933 at the torchlight parades in celebration of Hitler’s seizure of power.
-The additional feature of this nocturnal celebration, were massive floodlights to illuminate the space and enhance the parade, which later became a central theme in the design of political space.
-It culminated only three years later, in 1936, in the creation of a virtual architecture, the cathedral of light, which was staged annually until 1938.
+The additional feature of this nocturnal celebration were massive floodlights to illuminate the space and enhance the parade, which later became a central theme in the design of political space.
+It culminated only three years later, in 1936, in the creation of a virtual architecture, the Cathedral of light, which was staged annually until 1938.

 Albert Speer’s “Lichtdom” was the cultic highlight of the entire, meticulously organized Reich’s party rallies in Nuremberg.
 The effect of this light show must have been quite overwhelming because even foreign ambassadors delivered positive reports.
 It was staged in a way that perpendicular, blue light from 151 anti-aircraft searchlights positioned in a square surrounding the enclosed participants on the Zeppelinfeld, shot up vertically and flooded the night sky, the pillars of light slowly closing.
 Like the dome of a huge cathedral, it appeared high above the masses, who were instructed to vow in unison, to believe in “a God in heaven” who had sent them Hitler as a saviour.